Sean Bean: 1983–1994: Early work, Sharpe

+1995–2011: The Lord of the Rings and Game of Thrones

 In the 1995 film GoldenEye, Bean portrayed James Bond's nemesis Alec Trevelyan (MI6's 006).
 He played the weak-stomached Spence in Ronin (1998), a wife-beating ex-con in Essex Boys (2000), and a malevolent kidnapper/jewel thief in Don't Say a Word (2001).
 He was also widely recognised as villainous treasure hunter Ian Howe in National Treasure, and played a villainous scientist in The Island (2005).
 In the independent film Far North, he plays a Russian mercenary who gets lost in the tundra and is rescued by an Inuit woman and her daughter, whom he later pits against one another.

 Bean's most prominent role was as Boromir in Peter Jackson's The Lord of the Rings trilogy.
 His major screen time occurs in the first instalment, The Lord of the Rings: The Fellowship of the Ring.
 He appears briefly in flashbacks in The Lord of the Rings: The Two Towers and The Lord of the Rings: The Return of the King, as well as in a scene from the extended edition of The Two Towers.
 Before casting finished, rumours circulated that Jackson had considered Bean for the role of Aragorn, but neither Bean nor Jackson confirmed this in subsequent interviews.
 Bean's fear of flying in helicopters caused him difficulties in mountainous New Zealand, where the trilogy was filmed.
 After a particularly rough ride, he vowed not to fly to a location again; in one instance, he chose to take a ski lift into the mountains while wearing his full costume (complete with shield, armour, and sword) and then hike the final few miles.

 Other roles gave more scope for his acting abilities.
 In 1999's Extremely Dangerous, his character walked a fine line between villain and hero.
 He became a repentant, poetry-reading Grammaton cleric who succumbs to his emotions in 2002's Equilibrium, a quirky alien cowboy in 2003's The Big Empty, and a sympathetic and cunning Odysseus in the 2004 film Troy.
 He appeared with other Hollywood stars in Moby's music video "We Are All Made of Stars" in February 2002.
 In the same year, he returned to the stage in London performing in Macbeth.
 Due to popular demand, the production ran until March 2003.
+In 2005, Bean had sizeable roles in the films Flightplan and North Country.